joleuger/vuinputd/docs/DESIGN.md

 * **Direct VT management (KDSETMODE, VT ioctls)** Rejected due to complexity, fragility, and duplication of logind functionality.
 * **Filtering input at the evdev / uinput layer** Rejected as insufficient: it does not address VT keyboard handling or `getty` behavior.

-* **Disabling gettys or VT switching globally** Rejected to preserve emergency local access and standard Linux behavior.
+* **Disabling gettys or VT switching globally** Rejected to preserve emergency local access and standard Linux behavior. **The logind-managed approach allows physical VT switching to remain functional for debugging.**
 * **Depending on a full display manager**
   Rejected, as this may require dummy display devices in headless configurations and adds unnecessary complexity.